BitTigerKaggle/BNPKaggle-Horses-/update.md

   1. [Analysis of duplicate variables](https://www.kaggle.com/c/bnp-paribas-cardif-claims-management/forums/t/19240/analysis-of-duplicate-variables-correlated-variables-large-post).
 However, this kind of manual method is not realistic if we have thousands of variables.

 5. Imputation and Feature engineering
   1. use correlation filter method to find some highly correlated variables.
-Correlation method should be used for numeric values, this is mainly for find and remove redundant variables
+Correlation method should be used for numeric values, this is mainly for find and remove redundant variables.

     ```R

     library(corrplot)
     library(caret)
     temp <- train.num[,-1:-2]